kinnara-digital-studio/kecak-workflow/docs/PluginsList_Routes.md

 # Plugins Routes

-Before you access Routes, please make sure you have choose which Design Process from the apps, and choose which workflow that you will editing the routes.
+Before you access the Route, make sure you have chosen which Design Process from the application, and choose which workflow you will edit the route.

 ### Routes ###